datocal/vibequiz/README.md

 ## Features

+- **Category Organization**: Browse quizzes organized by category for easy navigation
-- **Random Party Mode**: Generate a quiz with 10 random questions from all available quizzes
+- **Global Random Party Mode**: Generate a quiz with 10 random questions from ALL available quizzes
+- **Category Random Party Mode**: Generate a quiz with 10 random questions from a specific category
 - **Question & Answer Shuffling**: Questions and answer options are automatically shuffled for variety
-- **Multiple Quiz Selection**: Browse and select from various quizzes
+- **Multiple Quiz Selection**: Browse and select from various quizzes within each category
-- **Dynamic Quiz Loading**: Quizzes are loaded dynamically from a manifest file
+- **Dynamic Quiz Loading**: Categories and quizzes are loaded dynamically from a manifest file
 - **Interactive Quiz Taking**: Answer questions with immediate visual feedback
 - **Real-time Scoring**: Track your progress with a live progress bar
 - **Detailed Feedback**: Get explanations for correct and incorrect answers